loadsmart/culture/practices/README.md

 Redesign, refactor as needed.
 When we cannot figure out how to implement a test, we are probably missing a new abstraction.
+Consider having the refactoring as a separate commit or PR from the new feature implementation.

 ### Pair Programming